 Editor’s Note: Our 2021 Draft Kit is live!
 It will include everything we think you need to win your draft, including Silva’s Top 150 and rankings for every format.
 Click here for more.
-Please note that if you had the 2020 Draft Kit, the 2021 Kit is free until your renewal date.
+Please note that if you had the 2020 Draft Kit, the 2021 Kit is free until your renewal date on May 10.

 As we kick off the Best Ball season, I am excited to share some of the knowledge and insights I have gathered over the years that have become foundational building blocks for my Best Ball strategy.
 Starting now and leading up to the NFL season, I will be working with the Establish the Run crew to bring you insightful, actionable, and at times counter-intuitive articles to help you improve your Best Ball drafting.
 I understand that in this industry, there is often an overabundance of information which makes it difficult to decipher what is most important.
 Thus, I will try to focus these articles on succinctly providing you the most important information on critical topics.